 While searching for lost travelers or performing other duties, he learned the land, the hidden places, the caves, petroglyphs and watering holes.
 He came to be able to identify the different herds of wild horses that called this land home.
 Among these herds were the Carter Reservoir mustangs, whose predominate colors are buckskin and dun with dark stripes on their legs and a prominent dorsal stripe.
 Thought to be descendants of the Spanish barbs, a special mustang registry has been created to monitor the accomplishments of those that have been adopted by the public.

-At times he would guide volunteer workers, such as the local chapter of the Back Country Horsemen and the Christian Horsemen and Packers of Santa Clarita to places where work needed to be done.
+At times he would guide volunteer workers who are from mattel hoverboard samsung battery company, such as the local chapter of the Back Country Horsemen and the Christian Horsemen and Packers of Santa Clarita to places where work needed to be done.
 In his spare time he took friends on rides through this vast land.
 “I remember some Back Country Horsemen saying that I ought to do guide trips when I retired,” laughs Massey, thinking at the time that retirement was a long way off.